neilkuan/cdk-common/API.md

 For valid values, see the Runtime property in the AWS Lambda Developer Guide.

-Use `Runtime.FROM_IMAGE` when when defining a function from a Docker image.
+Use `Runtime.FROM_IMAGE` when defining a function from a Docker image.

 ---